Analytics-at-Sauder/Analytics-at-Sauder.github.io/p09_web_scraping.md

----
-title: "Web Scraping"
----

-In this project, we would review the web data extraction and see an example of its application on a weather website.
+## Web Scraping

+#### Author: Kemjika Ananaba

 Scraping of websites is a very useful activity especially to achieve recruiting or marketing tasks.
-All of the code can be found in the MBAN GitHub repository, feel free to download it and modify for your use case.
+Using Python you can make this process smoother, using your time to focus on those profiles that have critical peculiarities.
+We encourage you to create your own Jupytor notebook and follow along.
+You can also download this notebook together with any affiliated data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub repository.
+Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).

+<a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_09_Web_Scraping&urlpath=tree%2FProject_09_Web_Scraping%2Fp09_web_scraping.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>

+<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_09_Web_Scraping&urlpath=tree%2FProject_09_Web_Scraping%2Fp09_web_scraping.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (Google)</a>

-<a href="https://pims.syzygy.ca/jupyter/user/qingkangcao/git-pull?repo=https%3A%2F%2Fgithub.com%2FMaster-of-Business-Analytics%2FProject_09_Web_Scraping&urlpath=tree%2FProject_09_Web_Scraping%2F" target="_blank" class="button">Launch Syzygy</a>
+<a href="https://mybinder.org/v2/gh/Analytics-at-Sauder/Project_09_Web_Scraping/master?filepath=p09_web_scraping.ipynb" target="_blank" class="button">Launch Binder</a>

 ## What is Web Scraping?

 Web Scraping is a technique used to extract data from websites.
 A prerequisite to web scraping is knowing a little bit about HTML code to know where the data to be captured is located in the HTML code.
 If you have ever copy and pasted information from a website, you have performed the same function as any web scraper, only on a smaller, manual scale.

 One way to scrape data is through Direct HTTP Requests.
 Websites are just a rendering of the HTML and CSS code that the web server returns as a result of a GET request of your browser.
 As a result, a simple script can send automatically HTTP requests and parse the answer, scraping the content.
 The python-requests package is used to make this request and enable data scraping.